marnix/zigmmverify/README.md

 - Clean-up / refactor VerifyState + ScopeDiff:
   Add methods, move functionality between these structs.

-- Build iterator for 'mandatory hypotheses for given expression':
+- Finish the iterator for 'mandatory hypotheses for given expression':

    * Go backwards over the active hypotheses list, and

-      - select every $e hypothesis;
       - add the variables from that $e hypothesis;
-      - select every $f hypothesis for a known variable.
+      - select only the $f hypotheses for a known variable.

 - For each $a and $p statement, build the corresponding `InferenceRule`.